ed-conte/cornell-irt-website/design-plan/design-journey.md

 User is accessing the website on a wide screen laptop.

-1. Task 1: User was able to immediatel find the About Us page in the navigation bar and easily scroll and read through the content.
+1. Task 1: User was able to immediately find the About Us page in the navigation bar and easily scroll and read through the content.

 2. Task 2: User found the FAQ section immediately since it was on the About Us page and he already noticed it during the previous task.